Struggling England faces India in must-win ‘away’ home game

-England can rely on playing its must-win game in front of the noisiest, most passionate, drum-banging, trumpet-blasting cricket fans in the land who will cheer every mistake by the opposition.
+BIRMINGHAM, England (AP) — England can rely on playing its must-win game in front of the noisiest, most passionate, drum-banging, trumpet-blasting cricket fans in the land who will cheer every mistake by the opposition.

-But the Cricket World Cup hosts will also have some supporters of its own in Birmingham.
+But the Cricket World Cup hosts will also have some supporters of their own in Birmingham.

 India’s so-called Bharat Army fans are expected to outnumber England’s Barmy Army supporters in a Sunday sellout at the around 25,000-capacity Edgbaston in what will feel like a home game for India.